adou600/IosContinuousIntegration/README.md

 ### Install fastlane

-See the official documentation: https://github.com/KrauseFx/fastlane#installation
+See the official documentation: https://github.com/fastlane/fastlane#installation

 At the time of the writing:
    - `sudo gem install fastlane --verbose`
    - `xcode-select --install`
+   - From time to time, slow launch times of Fastlane can be experienced.
+As suggested in the [documentation](https://github.com/fastlane/fastlane#installation), a `gem cleanup` can fix the issue.
+   - The lane we will be using also requires Cocoapods gem to be installed: `sudo gem install cocoapods`

 ### Init Fastlane for your project

    - [Fork](https://help.github.com/articles/fork-a-repo/) the IosContinuousIntegration repository, so that you can push changes to it later on.
    - Clone the forked repository: `git clone git@github.com:YOUR-GITHUB-USERNAME/IosContinuousIntegration.git`
    - `cd IosContinuousIntegration`
-   -  Initialize Fastlane with `fastlane init`, making sure to enter an App Identifier, your apple ID and the scheme name of the app.
+   -  Initialize Fastlane with `fastlane init`, making sure to enter an App Identifier, your apple ID and the scheme name of the app (IosContinuousIntegration).
 It is not necessary to setup deliver, snapshot and sigh for now because this tutorial focuses on continuous integration.
 You can init each of them later on, for example with `deliver init`.
 Check the [full console output](https://dl.dropboxusercontent.com/u/664542/github-doc-images/fastlane-init-console-output.txt) for more details.

 ### Create your testing lane